openprocurement/openprocurement.api/docs/source/procuring.rst

 Uploading documentation
 ~~~~~~~~~~~~~~~~~~~~~~~

-All tender documentation should be uploaded following requests one request
+All tender documentation should be uploaded with the following request - one request
 per document.
 You can see supported request types in :ref:`upload` section.

 .. sourcecode:: http

   POST /tenders/64e93250be76435397e8c992ed4214d1/documents HTTP/1.1

-The response produced will have URL of the tender document uploaded in Location header of response, and in ``data.id`` of body.
+The response produced will have URL of the tender uploaded document in Location header of response and in ``data.id`` of body.

 .. sourcecode:: http